csndl-iitd/ecf-exp2-notif-mmn/README.md

 1. Book an experiment slot lab based on subject availablity.
 2. Ask subject to come with clean(shampoo) and dry hair (if possible to small hair).Also ask subject to have a sufficient sleep.
 Do not put oil, conditioner,cream or gel in hair.
 3. Make sure EEG and Emotibit batteries are charged.
-4. Emotibit set up is done.
+4. Check Emotibit set up.
-5. EEG setup is done.
+5. Check EEG setup .

 ### Questionnaires
 1. Volunteer sign up form ([link](https://forms.gle/jmp8ZyCySxgnyXV78))